elsanguchemecatronico/Jira_WoLoLo/README.md

 ## Setting Up the Environment

-The first thing to do is to create a .env file in the same folder the jira_wololo.py script is located.
+The first thing to do is to create a `.env` file in the same folder the `jira_wololo.py` script is located.
 This file is not provided since it contains sensitive information.
-Add the following code to it and complete the 2 last lines with your information.
+Add the following code to it and complete the lines with your information.

 ```
 SERVER = ''